 - Alternatively, you can also respond to negative reviews privately to resolve the issue and ask to review your business again once they are satisfied.

-- You will proactively encourage happy customers to write positive reviews, and then share them on your business’s social media and website, which increases your reputation score.
+- You will proactively encourage happy customers to write positive reviews, and then share them on your business’s social media and website, which increases your reputation score, especially on Google.

 - Review management software makes all of the above simple.